SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Conclusion

 \section{Conclusion}

-We developed an ultra-fast and flexible algorithm for matching queries against trillion-scale natural language corpora under semantic variations, centered on dynamic pruning for semantic query relaxation, built on top of a newly designed, disk-aware suffix-array index.
-We theoretically analyze how statistical properties of natural language suppress the exponential growth of query variants as query length increases.
+We developed \ourTool, an ultra-fast and flexible algorithm for matching queries against trillion-scale natural language corpora under semantic variations, centered on dynamic pruning for semantic query relaxation, built on top of a newly designed, disk-aware suffix-array index.
+We theoretically analyze the efficiency of the proposed method, indicating how it can mitigate exponential growth in the search space by leveraging the statistical properties of natural language.
 Empirically, our method achieves soft matching at the 0.1-second level and substantially reduces latency compared with infini-gram, infini-gram mini, and SoftMatcha.
-As a practical outcome, we show that the proposed method enables the detection of contamination between training corpora and evaluation data.
+As a practical outcome, we show that the proposed method enables information retrieval, paraphrase detection, and the detection of contamination between training corpora and evaluation data.

 We also note several limitations of the proposed method.
-First, it operates at the word level and cannot capture semantic variations that span multiple words, such as the similarity between ``U.S.'' and ``United States.''
-The theoretical analysis in \cref{sect:theory} presupposes statistical regularities of natural language to effectively suppress the combinatorial explosion induced by semantic query relaxation.
+First, it operates at the word level and cannot capture semantic variations that span multiple words, such as the similarity between ``U.S.'' and ``United States''.
+The theoretical analysis in \cref{sec:theory} presupposes statistical regularities of natural language to effectively suppress the combinatorial explosion induced by semantic query relaxation.
 In addition, the proposed method requires memory and disk resources that scale with corpus size, which can make deployment and system setup demanding.

 An important future direction is to strengthen the theoretical grounding of our analysis by collecting broader empirical evidence and relating it to known statistical regularities and universals of natural language.
 Another promising direction is to incorporate compositional representations, such as sums of word vectors, to better handle multi-word semantic variations; however, doing so would substantially increase the number of substitution candidates, making it challenging to preserve low-latency search.
 Supporting more general queries, such as wildcards, is also a future direction.
 Finally, we plan to extend the online demo to additional languages and corpora, enabling broader analysis of large-scale training data and facilitating community use.